Schiano: Two Rutgers football players have coronavirus - WHIZ News

 The second positive test came from a sample taken when the players reported.
 That player was isolated and three players who had contact with him were put in quarantine.

+One of the reasons he was a little late to his conference call Monday was because he was reinforcing those guidelines for some players.

+“We have to hold each other accountable,” said Schiano, who admitted he and the program are in uncharted territory.

-The university has a protocol for allowing players who test positive to return, which includes a non-positive test, Schiano said.
+Schiano said the university has a protocol for allowing players who test positive to return.
+It includes a non-positive test and an evaluation of the positive test, including whether the players showed symptoms such as a fever.

 Schiano said players and coaches underwent a third screening on Monday.